reinhart1010/nix/docs/en/windows/finger.md

 ---
 # finger

-Return information about one or more users on a specified system.
+Return information about users on a specified system.
 The remote system must be running the Finger service.
 More information: <https://learn.microsoft.com/windows-server/administration/windows-commands/finger>.